 Help Your Child Become a Critical Thinker and Problem Solver

-Kids need different levels of instruction and direction from their parents.
 Little children require a lot of direction in almost every aspect of their daily life.
-As kids get older, they need less and less direction from their parents.
+But, as kids get older, they need less and less direction from their caregivers.

 Unfortunately, parents often give the same amount of direction to older children as they would to a younger child.